-\begin{Remark} (i): In the above definition, if $(*)$ holds just for $k=1$, then we say that $(\mu_n:n<\omega)$ {\em is Baire-1/2-convergent} (or {\em Baire-1/2 converges}).
-(Campare Definition~\ref{Baire-1/2-convergence 2} above.)
-A question arise.
-Is every Baire-1/2-convergent sequence randomly convergent?
-We will return o this question in Section~4.
-(Cf. Remark~\ref{return}) (ii): It is easy to verify that: $(\mu_n:n<\omega)$ randomly converges if and only for any formula $\phi(x,y)$ and for each $r<s$, there are a natural number $N=N_{r,s}^\phi$ and a set $E\subset\{1,\ldots,N\}$ such that for any $r_1,\ldots,r_k\in[0,1]$ with $\sum r_t=1$ the sequence $(\mu_n^{\sum_1^k r_t}:n<\omega)$ Baire-1/2 converges (with respect to $N$, $E$ fixed above).
-This is important in the proof of Theorem~\ref{main} below. \end{Remark}
+\begin{Remark} In the above definition, if $(*)$ holds just for $k=1$, then we say that $(\mu_n:n<\omega)$ {\em is Baire-1/2-convergent} (or {\em Baire-1/2 converges}).
+(Campare to Definition~\ref{Baire-1/2-convergence 2} above.)
+A question arises: is every Baire-1/2-convergent sequence randomly convergent? \end{Remark}

 \begin{Definition} (i) Let $\mu(x)$ be a global measure.
-We say that $\mu$ is {\em $R$-generically stable} over $A$ if $\mu$ is definable over $A$, AND there is a sequence $(\mu_n:n<\omega)$ of measures such that:
+We say that $\mu$ is {\em $R$-generically stable} over $A$ if $\mu$ is definable over $A$, and there is a sequence $(\mu_n:n<\omega)$ of measures such that:

 $\bullet$ $\mu_n=\frac{1}{k_n}\sum_{i=1}^{k_n}p_{n,i}$ where $a_{n,i}\models p_{n,i}$ and $a_{n,i}\in A$ (for all $n$), and

 $\bullet$ $(\mu_n:n<\omega)$ randomly converges to $\mu$.